 As a responsible tour operator, we follow the advice issued by the UK's Foreign and Commonwealth Office (FCO).
 If the FCO issues an advisory against all travel to a country that you are booked to travel to with Gap 360, we will offer you an alternative trip or a full refund.
 If the FCO advises against all travel to certain parts of a country that you will be visiting on our programme, we will change your trip to avoid that part of the country.

-We may have to make changes to your trip once you have departed, for a variety of reasons, depending on circumstances.
+We may have to make changes to your trip once your booking is confirmed or once you have departed, for a variety of reasons, depending on circumstances.
 You acknowledge that travel to many of our destinations can involve delays and other issues due to the nature of the country or the unsophisticated transportation infrastructure.
 Once you are on your trip we will only make changes for reasons concerning your personal safety or convenience, and there will be no refund for any activities or other parts of the trip which you might miss as a result of our changes.
 You acknowledge that travelling through some regions of the world in which we operate does involve potential delays and hazards and we cannot be held responsible for cancellations and changes that are beyond our control.

 If you leave your trip before the end for any reason we will not be liable for any refund of the unused portion.

 Once you have paid in full, the price for your trip is guaranteed not to increase.
 Until you have paid us in full however, currency fluctuations, increases in transportation or suppliers costs, or other reasons, may mean that the cost of your trip changes.
 We will absorb the first 2% of any price increase, but we may have to increase the price of your trip.
 If we increase the price by more than 10% you are entitled to cancel and receive a full refund.
 We will not increase the price within 30 days of your departure, and we will not increase the price once you have paid us in full.